delabassee/java-lab/lab7-record.md

 2. Update the code to return a List of `JsonObject` instead of List of `Speaker`.

 For example, update update the `getAll` method in the the `SpeakerService.java` class

+`nano src/main/java/conference/SpeakerService.java`

 ```
 List<Speaker> allSpeakers = this.speakers.getAll();